University of Auckland: Grafton Campus

 The Grafton Campus, established in 1968, is opposite Auckland City Hospital in the suburb of Grafton, close to the City Campus.
 The Faculty of Medical and Health Sciences is based here, along with the Eye Clinic.

 Newmarket Campus

 The Newmarket Campus was acquired from Lion, when operations ceased at its Newmarket brewery in 2010, selling the site to the university in May 2013.
 The university has built an engineering research space and a civil structures hall.
-This new campus houses the Faculties of Engineering and Science.
+The campus also houses the Newmarket Innovation Precinct, which by 2025 hosted almost 40 start-up and high-growth companies.